The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 She has a gorgas.

-All right, good.
+All right, good, god, gotcha.

-But that's that stupid movie, I think she would have had more fun that night lying in bed watching his movie than she would have had with me.
+But that stupid movie, I think she would have had more fun that night lying in bed watching his movie than she would have had with me.

-Yeah, obviously it did.
+Obviously, it did.

 Okay, so you don't want an argument.

-So she doesn't really I mean she doesn't know that I mean i you didn't you didn't make the decision to blow all this up simply because you had to fight and get an argument and all you just knew that would come down the road and I'm not going there.
+I mean, you didn't make the decision to blow all this up simply because you had a fight and get an argument.

-Well, has she has she called you back?
+Well, has she called you back?

-Has she uh wondered where you are?
+Has she wondered where you are?

-Uh has she called me back?
+Has she called me back?

-Well, okay, then uh th I I I was gonna advise you uh along those uh lines because if there was any possibility that this could have gone forward and it shouldn't have.
+I was going to advise you along those lines because if there was any possibility that this could have gone forward, and it shouldn't have, you took care of it when she called you back.

-Uh I I got I can't I can't discuss this anymore because of the constraints of time.
+I can't discuss this anymore because of the constraints of time, but I appreciate the story out there, John.

-Uh we'll take a brief time out here.
+We'll take a brief time out here.

 Come back right after this.

-Don't don't go away.
+Don't go away.

-I can't believe that this guy would let Al Gore in a movie stand in the way of a babe.
+He said, I can't believe that this guy would let Al Gore in a movie stand in the way of a babe.

 That's exactly the trap.